 Fitting goldfish feeding into your own routine

 Finally, as much as your goldfish’s diet should be based around their needs, you also need to take your own routine into account.

 For instance, there’s no point planning to feed your fish three times per day if you’re out at work or school all day so won’t be there to feed them!

 We think it’s better to get into a regular routine, which your fish will get used to, rather than feeding once per day on some days, and multiple times per day on others.

 So, before deciding how often to feed goldfish based on our rules or anything else you may read, think about your schedule and make a choice that works for you.

 How much to feed goldfish

-You need to be very careful not to over-feed your goldfish.
-Many health issues can arise from giving your goldfish too much food.
+We’ve talked about how often to feed goldfish, but what about how much to feed goldfish?
+As we’ve already said, you need to be very careful not to over-feed your goldfish as many health issues can arise from giving them too much food.

 So how much food should you feed to a goldfish?

 Here are two common recommendations for helping you to judge the right amount of goldfish food: